Video Codecs and Encoding: Everything You Should Know (Update)

-A video container format, on the other hand, stores the video codec, audio codec, and metadata such as subtitles or preview images.
+On the other hand, a video container format stores the video codec, audio codec, and metadata such as subtitles or preview images.
 The container holds all the components together and determines which programs can accept the stream.

-Streaming to a variety of devices starts with encoding the video with a variety of codecs.
-Next-generation codecs improve encoding efficiency and quality, while legacy codecs enable playback on outdated devices.
+Delivering video over the internet to a variety of devices starts with encoding across a variety of codecs.
+Next-generation codecs improve encoding efficiency and quality, while legacy codecs enable playback on outdated machines.

 Take it from the largest distributor of video streaming around: Netflix.

-Our list of the most common codecs today includes both the old and the new.
+Our video codec list below includes both the old and the new.
 While industry leaders continue to refine and develop the latest compression tools, they also employ older codecs like H.264/AVC for delivery to legacy devices.
 To put it another way, we live in a multi-codec world, with the landscape trending toward fragmentation rather than consolidation.

-Let’s look closer at the most common encoding technologies in 2019.
+Let’s look closer at the top video codecs in 2022.